Luis Arraez Player Props: Marlins vs. Orioles

 Orioles Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Orioles pitching staff ranks sixth in MLB.
+- The 9.2 strikeouts per nine innings put together by the Orioles pitching staff ranks eighth in the league.

-- The Orioles have a 4.13 team ERA that ranks 15th among all league pitching staffs.
+- The Orioles have a 4.14 team ERA that ranks 16th across all league pitching staffs.

-- Orioles pitchers combine to give up 108 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Orioles pitchers combine to rank 18th in baseball in home runs given up (108 total, 1.2 per game).

-- The Orioles are sending Gibson (9-6) out for his 20th start of the season as he tries for his 10th win.
-He is 9-6 with a 4.60 ERA and 89 strikeouts through 109 2/3 innings pitched.

-- His most recent appearance came on Sunday against the Minnesota Twins, when the righty tossed seven innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.